Our Story

 Wherever our schools are established, we form partnerships with the communities and local governments because we believe in the strength of public-private partnerships.

-We share our ideas and best practises with other local public and private schools, and we learn from them.
+We share our ideas and best practices with other local public and private schools, and we learn from them.
 We do various kinds of projects with these schools.
 We help train their teachers as well.

 Our schools look to hire from local communities.
 These include local vendors, contractors, suppliers, non-teaching staff as well as teaching staff.